Caramel Apple Scones are the most delicious scones recipe. They are apple scones drizzled with caramel icing.

 - Preheat the oven to 350 degrees F. Line a baking sheet with a silpat mat or parchment paper.

-- Prepare the apples: Melt the butter in a small saucepan over medium heat.
+- Melt the butter in a small saucepan over medium heat.
 Add the apples- stir and cook for 4 to 5 minutes, or until apples are softened.
 Stir in the cinnamon and set the apples aside to cool (or to speed up the cooling process, remove them from the heated pan and into a bowl).

-- Prepare the scone dough: In the bowl of a mixer, mix together the flour, sugar, baking powder, and baking soda.
+- In the bowl of a mixer, mix together the flour, sugar, baking powder, and baking soda.
 Add the butter and mix again until coarse crumbs form (you can also do this step in a food processor).
 Stir in the yogurt and apples until the dough comes together (it will be dry, so you may need to eventually use your hands).
 Turn the dough out onto a lightly floured surface and form roughly a 14 x 4-inch flattened log.
 Use a sharp knife to cut triangle-shaped scones (11 or 12).
 Gently pull the triangles apart and set them on your prepared baking sheet in the same rectangular shape, leaving about 1/2-inch between scones.
 When they bake, they'll have some room to spread and crowd into each other.

-- Ice the scones: In small saucepan, heat butter until melted.
+- In small saucepan, heat butter until melted.
 Stir in brown sugar and milk.
 Cook over medium-low heat for 1 minute.
 Transfer to a mixing bowl and cool the mixture slightly.
 Stir in the vanilla and 1/2 cup powdered sugar.
 Beat with an electric mixer until well blended.
 If necessary, add up to 1/4 cup more powdered sugar for desired consistency.
 Drizzle icing over warm scones.

 - These scones are best eaten the day they're made, but they're perfectly good eaten the next day too (keep them in a covered container).